 - Presented anonymously in honour of the artist Bram Bogart 2014

-White plane white 1974 is a very large monochrome white painting in which a thick layer of paint has been applied to the surface of the support and pulled to the edges.
-The middle area of the work remains relatively flat and smooth, with just the margins of each broad stroke visible, running vertically.
-However, the painting displays a frame of thick, impasto paint accumulations around the edges.
-Bogart described how, in the 1970s, ‘I started to see how important the borders of a painting were … extending the material over the borders of the painting.
-It gave me a certain looseness or broad outline’ (quoted in Museum voor Moderne Kunst 1995, p.250).
+White Plane White 1974 is a large monochrome white painting in which a thick layer of paint has been applied to the surface of the support and pulled to the edges.
+The middle area of the work remains relatively flat and smooth, with just the margins of each stroke visible, running vertically, with a frame of thick, impasto paint accumulations around the edges.

-Bram Bogart: Retrospectief, exhibition catalogue, Museum voor Moderne Kunst, Oostende 1995.
+Bram Bogart: Retrospectief, exhibition catalogue, interview by W. Van den Bussche, PMMK, Museum voor Moderne Kunst, Oostende 1995.